-- The setting has set regular nappy changing times of 10.30am and 2pm each day.
-However, children are also changed whenever the need arises, we do not leave them in wet or soiled nappies or clothing. - Young children from two years should wear nappies or other types of trainer pants as soon as they are comfortable with this and their parents agree. - All practitioners undertake changing young children.
-However, it is noted that some children prefer their key person and this is facilitated wherever possible. - Changing areas are warm and there are safe areas to lay young children if they need to have their bottoms cleaned. - Each young child has their own changing bags to hand with their nappies and changing wipes. - Gloves and aprons are put on before changing starts and the areas are prepared. - All staff are familiar with the hygiene procedures and carry these out when changing nappies. - In addition, practitioners ensure that nappy changing is relaxed and a time to promote independence in young children.
-Practitioners are gentle when changing; they avoid pulling faces and making negative comments about 'nappy contents'. - No child is left in soiled or wet nappies or pants as we have a 'duty of care' towards children's needs and this could be interpreted as neglect. - Practitioners do not make inappropriate comments about young children's genitals when changing their nappies. - Young children are encouraged to take an interest in using the toilet; they may just want to sit on the toilet and talk to a friend who is also using the toilet.
-A training seat is available if needed. - Changing areas are left clean and ready for the next child. - Used nappies are disposed of hygienically by staff within the allocated safe disposal unit located on the premises. - Children are encouraged to wash their hands and have soap and towels to hand.
-They should be allowed time for some play as they explore the water and the soap. - Anti-bacterial hand wash liquid or soap should not be used for young children. - NB: If young children are left in wet or soiled nappies in the setting this may constitute neglect and will be a disciplinary matter.
-Pre-schools have a 'duty of care' towards children's personal needs. - Older children access the toilet when they have the need to and are encouraged to be independent and wash their hands afterwards. - Children are reminded at regular times to go to the toilet, eg. before lunch.
+- No child is left in soiled or wet pants as we have a 'duty of care' towards children's needs and this could be interpreted as neglect. - Staff do not make inappropriate comments about young children's genitals when changing their pants. - Children are encouraged to wash their hands and have soap and towels to hand.
+They should be allowed time for some play as they explore the water and the soap. - Anti-bacterial hand wash liquid or soap should not be used for young children. - NB: If young children are left in wet or soiled pants in the setting this may constitute neglect and will be a disciplinary matter.
+Out of School Clubs have a 'duty of care' towards children's personal needs. - Older children access the toilet when they have the need to and are encouraged to be independent and wash their hands afterwards. - Children are reminded at regular times to go to the toilet.